apache/apisix-helm-chart/charts/apisix-ingress-controller/README.md

 helm show values apisix/apisix-ingress-controller
 ```

+### Pod priority

+`priorityClassName` field referenced a name of a created `PriorityClass` object.
+Check [here](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption) for more details.

 ### Security context

 A security context provides us with a way to define privilege and access control for a Pod or even at the container level.